PathMLP: Smooth Path Towards High-order Homophily: Experiments

-To verify the effectiveness and superiority of our path sampling strategy, we compare it with the BFS and DFS samplers provided by RAWGNN.
-Fig.~\ref{Fig: box-order} counts the average order of candidate paths for each node obtained by different path samplers on partial datasets, from which we can observe that: 1) our similarity-based path sampler can extract more paths with higher-order information; 2) our sampler can extract paths with a broader range of orders.
-Combining with Fig.~\ref{Fig: order-homo}, we can conclude that our sampler is better at capturing higher-order homophily compared to BFS and DFS.

-Furthermore, we replace our sampler in our framework with DFS and BFS respectively, and conduct comparison experiments on all datasets.
+Based on Observation 2, we further investigate the effectiveness and superiority of our path sampling strategy via ablation studies.
+Specifically, we replace our sampler in our framework with DFS and BFS respectively, and conduct comparison experiments on all datasets.
 Table~\ref{tab: path} and Table~\ref{tab: pathplus} illustrate the impact of different sampling strategies on PathMLP and its variant, respectively.
-As can be seen, our sampling strategy aids the models in achieving the best performance on most datasets, suggesting that our sampler can relatively acquire more helpful high-order homophily information, while also demonstrating better versatility.
-The other two samplers only perform well on a small portion of the datasets, displaying limited versatility.
+It is evident that our sampling strategy significantly contributes to achieving optimal performance across most datasets, indicating that our sampler effectively captures more valuable high-order homophily information while also demonstrating superior versatility.
+Conversely, the other two samplers exhibit satisfactory results only on a limited number of datasets, highlighting their restricted versatility.